rsingh-ind/FlexClone_Artifact_Eval/README.md

 ---
 ### Printing parent-child relationship details
-- FlexClone stores cloning metadata in the extended attributes of par, child and friend files.
+- FlexClone stores cloning metadata in the extended attributes of par, child, and friend files.
 - `xattr` utility can be used to print the extended attributes of these files.
-- Let's print the extended attributes stored in par file
+- Let us print the extended attributes stored in the par file
 ```
 /flexclone# xattr -l par